Skip to content

 Single-method conclusions.
 A paint comparison opinion based on FTIR alone, without Raman, SEM-EDS, or Py-GC-MS data, is more vulnerable to cross-examination on discrimination power.
 SWGMAT guidelines specify that the full suite of methods should be applied, or the reason for omitting a method should be documented.
 An opinion based on four independent and consistent data streams (physical, FTIR, Raman, elemental) is substantially more robust than one based on visual comparison alone.

-While automotive hit-and-run represents the highest volume of forensic paint casework globally, paint evidence arises in a wide variety of non-automotive contexts, and the comparison methodology is the same.
+Automotive hit-and-run represents the highest volume of forensic paint casework globally, but paint evidence also arises in burglary, art investigation, and industrial incident contexts, where the same comparison methodology applies.

 Burglary and tool-mark evidence.
 Paint transferred from door frames, window sills, and lock casings to a burglar's tools, clothing, or skin is among the most common non-automotive paint evidence class.
 Architectural latex and alkyd paint comparison in burglary cases typically involves direct comparison (no database equivalent to PDQ for architectural paints), relying on FTIR binder fingerprinting, Raman pigment identification, and SEM-EDS elemental profiling of extenders.
 The discrimination power is lower than for automotive OEM paints because architectural formulations are less chemically specific.
 Nevertheless, a combination of binder type (latex versus alkyd), colour (CIE Lab* colorimetry), and extender profile can produce a meaningful associative finding.